 Raymond Weil says that the watch is powered by a Sellita-based Caliber RW4520 automatic movement.
 While most watchmakers of this caliber usually limit their personalization efforts to adding a branded rotor, this movement was actually modified to accept a pair of push-pieces for fast data and moon disk correction.

 Like those on their current Maestro Phase de Lune gents watch, the pushers on the Raymond Weil Lady Maestro Moonphase are set flush with the mirror polished surface of the 36 mm case.
-The parts not only look inconspicuous, they are actually more comfortable to use than the ordinary buttons that often require a toothpick or, God forbid, a pen to operate the calendar.
+The parts not only look inconspicuous, but they are also actually more comfortable to use than the ordinary buttons that often require a toothpick or, God forbid, a pen to operate the calendar.

 For a watch that is powered by a mass-produced self-winding movement, the new Lady Maestro Moonphase looks extremely thin.
 Well, maybe not as ultra-thin as some timekeepers manufactured by more established brands, but is actually on par with such expensive trinkets as, for example, the cushion-shaped 2012 Zenith Star Moonphase or the upcoming Blancpain Quantieme Retrograde collection.